Bombay HC asks Maharashtra to respond to writ alleging senior BJP leader’s role in Satara riots

 The statement states that Pawaskar directed those in the meeting to target Muslims and planned an attack to damage vehicles and property.

-Twenty days later, following a social media post about Maratha ruler Shivaji and god Ram and goddess Sita that went viral, a mob attacked the mosque and damaged vehicles and properties in Pusesavali village.
+Twenty days later, following a social media post about Maratha ruler Shivaji and Hindu deities Ram and Sita that went viral, a mob attacked the mosque and damaged vehicles and properties in Pusesavali village.

 The police added Section 120B of the Indian Penal Code, which attracts punishment from two years till up to life imprisonment for criminal conspiracy, after the statement related to Pawaskar was added in the FIR.